wp-plugins/asi-fare-map-calculator/readme.txt

 = why am i getting wrong calculated fare? =
 1) Please type all the fare in one currency symbole.

-= I uploaded the icon, but it does not show on the google map.
+= I uploaded the icon, but it does not show on the google map? =
 1) Please check the extension of icon. you must upload .png format icon.